Looony-Labs/ml-experiments/Lora/README.md

 # LoRA fine tuning optimizations

-This is a demo of LoRA fine tunings using both transformers and unsloth.
+This is a demo comparison of LoRA fine tunings using both transformers and unsloth.

 ## Setting up the environment